-HannahPads Australia and School’s A Gift partnered together to provide five high-achieving teenagers in Ethiopia with their own HannahPad set of washable menstrual pads.
+HannahPad Australia & New Zealand and Create Impact partnered together to provide five high-achieving teenagers in Ethiopia with their own hannahpad set of washable menstrual pads.

-Founder & Director of School’s A Gift, Georgina Fenton sat down with the girls to talk all things periods and provide them with all the tips to use and wash their HannahPads!
+Founder & Director of Create Impact, Georgina Fenton sat down with the girls to talk all things periods and provide them with all the tips to use and wash their hannahpads!

 The girls explained that they manage their periods by using pads they make at home from scraps of material or rags, such as old torn up old pieces of clothing.
 They are not very absorbent so there is a lot of worry that they may leak, especially at school or out in public.
 The girls said disposable maternity pads are rarely used by girls living in rural areas because they are far too expensive, they are not widely available to purchase, and the embarrassment associated with purchasing pads from a shop.
 They also told me that some girls don’t use any menstrual hygiene management (MHM) products at all and so to manage their periods those girls must isolate themselves during menstruation.